drunkenboat-darkdomain/drunkenboat-darkdomain.github.io/projects/THESIS.md

 ---
 layout: post
-title: 'THESIS: Beautification of Chinese Architectural Images in the New Media Age'
+title: 'Beautification of Chinese Architectural Images in the New Media Age'
 ---

 Published in Journal of World Architecture, 2022, Volume 6, Issue 1, as the second author.